Soil is one of our most valuable natural resource assets.

 - Farmers and farm advisors wanting to compare the condition of their soil with a similar soil type or other soils in the region

-- Researchers requiring access to standardised data and information on a range of soil properties relevant to research priorities including food security, climate change adaption, and biodiversity.
+- Researchers requiring standardised data and information on soil properties relevant to research priorities including food security, climate change adaption, and biodiversity.

 Read more about use of ANSIS data and information for different stakeholders on the Data Stories webpage.